Interview with Kojo Akusa (Peng Africa / Wholegrain Music)

 I was one of the first artists signed to Peng Africa back in 2011.
 Peng Africa pretty much thrust me into the spotlight because there was a lot of attention on the label at the time.
 I've released quite a lot of stuff since "Hey", through other labels and through a label I used to co-own, Beat Rebelz.
 I took a break in 2014 when things went sour.
 I started speaking to Andy Compton in 2015 about releasing some music with Peng and he agreed.
 That's how Floating EP came to being.
 I had been working on a few of those tracks for years.
 Andy is like a big brother to me and I am always excited to work with him.
 I'm sure there will be many more future collaborations between us..

 6. The "iFreq EP" is unique, not only because of its melodic transitions but also because it was released under your Wholegrain Music label.
-Kindly detail your reason for its establishment and how you plan to make it ever more relevant to the House Nation.
+Kindly detail your reason for its establishment and how you plan to make it even more relevant to the House Nation.

 I was out of the music game for about two years.
 During that time, I was contemplating starting a new label that would stay true to my vision, since I could not accomplish that with Beat Rebelz.
 I learned a lot of hard lessons there and I wanted to focus on other things.
 In 2016 my co-founder Myazisto approached me and pitched the idea to start a new label.
 That’s where Wholegrain Music came into existence.